Supporting Inclusion and Positive Community Relations

 At St Giles, where over 80% of our frontline teams come from the same backgrounds as the people we support, we know from our experience that harmony, mutual respect and diversity bring out the most positive qualities in people and deliver the best results.

-We strive to play a vital role in making UK society fairer, more humane and to enable all of us within it to feel valued and make a positive contribution.
+We strive to play a vital role in making UK society fairer, more humane and to enable of us within it to feel valued and make a positive contribution.

 Our commitment to learning and improving